lofar-astron/PyBDSF/doc/source/installation.rst

     If you are working on the LOFAR CEP I/II clusters, then PyBDSM is already installed.
 All that needs to be done is to initialize your environment as follows::

-        $ use LUS
         $ use LofIm

-    The order of the above commands is important, as path variable are not set correctly if the order is reversed.

 Downloading the code
 --------------------
 The latest version of the code may be obtained from the LOFAR Subversion repository.
 First, change to the directory in which you wish to install PyBDSM.
 Then run the following command::